vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 **What happens if you do not choose?**

-Not choosing a model often results in one of the following 1 of two failed outcomes (extend the basketball metaphor):
+Not choosing a model often results in one of the following outcomes (extending the basketball metaphor):

 ![png](../images/building_ds/flow_chart.png)